-Of course, healthy is only one part of the equation.
+Of course, healthy is only one part of the equation of a smoothie.
 It doesn’t mean much if it doesn’t taste great.
-But the good news is, this matcha banana smoothie is so smooth and delicious, I was scraping the blender with the spatula to get every last drop of this tea shake.
-Delicious!
+But the good news is, matcha banana smoothies are so smooth and delicious, you’ll be scraping the blender with the spatula to get every last drop of this tea shake!

-This Green Tea Breakfast Smoothie is a perfect way to start out the day because green tea is a great metabolism booster!
-Dr. Gregor explains more about the effect that green tea (and other flavonoid-rich foods) can have on fat-burning.
+This Green Tea Breakfast Smoothie is a perfect way to start out the day because green tea is so nutritious.